George Simon (artist): Guyana

 In 1978, Simon returned to Guyana and began working as a lecturer in art at the Burrowes School of Art, and then at the University of Guyana.
-During this time, Simon formed a close friendship with the Guyanese archaeologist, anthropologist and novelist, Denis Williams, and in 1985 Williams invited Simon to work as his research assistant at the Walter Roth Museum of Anthropology.
+During this time, Simon formed a close friendship with the Guyanese archaeologist, anthropologist and novelist Denis Williams, and in 1985 Williams invited Simon to work as his research assistant at the Walter Roth Museum of Anthropology.
 Simon worked at the Walter Roth Museum until 1992, and it was during this time that he began his training in archaeology and anthropology, under the tutelage of Williams.

 As part of his work at the Walter Roth Museum, Simon took part in numerous anthropological expeditions to various parts of Guyana.
 These expeditions had a profound impact on his life and his artistic development.
-Shortly after joining the Walter Roth Museum, Simon was asked to lead an expedition to a Wai-Wai community in the south of Guyana.
+Shortly after joining the Walter Roth Museum, he was asked to lead an expedition to a Wai-Wai community in the south of Guyana.
 The expedition stayed at the Wai-Wai village of Sheparyimo for a month, conducting anthropological work among the community.
 Simon produced a number of sketches of Wai-Wai peoples, architecture and artifacts during his visit to Sheparyimo, and his experiences there provided the inspiration for a collection of paintings entitled the Wai-Wai Series.
-Many of the expeditions in which Simon took part involved journeys on the Essequibo River; and his fascination with that river resulted in his Essequibo Series.
+Many of the expeditions in which he took part involved journeys on the Essequibo River, and his fascination with that river resulted in his Essequibo Series.

 Speaking of his experience in Sheparyimo some years later in an interview with the art critic and historian Anne Walmsley, Simon reflected: "This was my first experience of being in the Amazon and of being with the indigenous peoples of the Amazonas, from whom I could draw parallels with my own early life".
 He also spoke more generally of the way in which all of the expeditions in which he took part transformed his perspective and particularly his relationship to Amerindian culture in Guyana.
 He explained that prior to this period he had traveled very little in Guyana, and had felt "partially cut off from [his] people and that kind of life" due to the time that he had spent in England.
 His work at the Walter Roth Museum, therefore, enabled him to be "reunited with [his] people" and to explore his "Amerindianness".